fabianlindfors/reshape/README.md

 #### Add column

 The `add_column` action will add a new column to an existing table.
 You can optionally provide an `up` setting.
-This should be an SQL expression which will be run for all existing rows to backfill the new column.
+This should be an SQL expression which will be run for all existing rows to backfill the new column. `up` may also reference another table to perform cross-table migrations (see ["Complex changes across tables"](#complex-changes-across-tables)).

 _Example: add a new column `reference` to table `products`_